gomorpheus/morpheus-apidoc/source/includes/_instances.md

 # Instances

-Instances are sets of containers of various types that can be provisioned across the Morpheus stack and offer a wide range of services.
+Instances are sets of containers or vms (morpheus API represents a vm as a container attached to a server) of various types that can be provisioned across the Morpheus stack and offer a wide range of services.
 MySQL, Redis, ElasticSearch, PostgreSQL, Tomcat, nginx, Confluence, Jenkins, and more.
+There are a few important concept differentiators between what morpheus calls an instance and what amazon calls an instance.
+In morpheus an isntance can represent many vms or containers that are of a set.
+For example.
+If you wanted to spin up a Mongo sharded replicaset, that requires 7 virtual machines or 7 docker containers.
+Morpheus represents this as a singular instance with a specified layout and then represents all the associated services running within that instance as containers.
+If, a container record is a docker container then the `serverId` it belngs to is representative of the Docker Host it was provisioned onto.
+If the container is a virtual machine then the serverId represents the compute resource it was provisioned onto, (i.e. the virtual machine).

 ## Get All Instances